eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 Does your service require users to be authenticated?
 Y (enter)
 ```

-The generator ran `npm install` after generating the code, in order to load the app's dependencies.
+Once again we remove the dependencies loaded by the generator
-We remove those dependencies as they already installed as the root of `feathers-an-introduction`.
+as they are already installed at the root of `feathers-an-introduction`.

 ## App structure